 There may also be sub-options to chose between – also on the left of the screen.
 The refinement and local adjustment controls are located on the right of the screen with the preview in the middle.

 One of the great things about Nik Collection is that the effects can be applied globally, or you can select the Brush option to paint the effect on your image.
 If you make a mistake as you paint in the effect, you can click on the Erase option to brush it out and start again.

 The effect is also applied as a layer so you can reduce the opacity if you wish.
 Over the coming weeks, I’m going to take a look at each of the plugins in turn.
 Lets’ kick-off with the most widely known, Silver Efex Pro.

 Silver Efex Pro 2.0 Review

 Silver Efex Pro 2.0 is the black and white conversion plugin in Nik Collection.
-As soon as you open it in Photoshop, the image preview switches to monochrome.
+As soon as you open it, the image preview switches to monochrome.

 On the left of the screen, there’s a column of presets available for selection.
 These are grouped to help you find the ones you like, but selecting the ‘All’ option lets you browse all 38 available by default.